REALmyenemy/GlobalME_MV-Demo/README.md

 This project is a project to publish my plugins for RPG Maker MV.
 Individual Terms of Use are in the plugins themselves, make sure to read them!
 For most of them they are:

 You are not allowed to use this raw project as your own, use only as a reference, modify your copy...
+But you can use all and any of the plugins in it for your projects.

 I also accept requests if they are not too hard, I'm not so good as Yanfly and others!
 PM me on rpgmakerweb and in a couple of days I'll tell you if I can take the request.